 The question of how to treat brown spots on hydrangeas is one that many gardeners may face as the flowers blossom over summer.
 Hydrangeas are beloved for their blue, pink and yellow-green blooms, and there is nothing quite so diminishing as premature brown spots to ruin their aesthetic.

 Knowing how to grow hydrangeas correctly is among the most impactful ways you can prevent brown spots from arriving.
-However, infection can still occur.
+However, infection from hydrangea diseases can still occur.
 Brown spots are (most frequently) caused by the fungus Cercospora that commonly exists in your soil.
 It usually reaches the plant through overhead watering or rainfall.

 So, while you may know when to plant hydrangeas for optimum growth, it’s equally important to know how to treat brown spots if they arrive.
 The secret?
 Compost tea, say garden experts.